Humans need a certain amount of body fat to maintain basic functions.

-Some muscle loss can be prevented by eating a sufficient amount of protein and avoiding crash diets.
-However, lifting weights can also help you hold onto muscle (3).
+Some muscle loss can be prevented by eating a sufficient amount of protein, avoiding crash diets, and lifting weights ().

 Nevertheless, make sure to speak to your coach before adding any extra workouts to your schedule.
-This will reduce the risk of over-training or injuries.
+This will reduce your risk of overtraining or injuries.

 Once you've reached your body fat percentage goal, it's tempting to quickly start eating more.

 However, this may not be the most effective way to maintain your results.